CodeYourFuture/Track-AI-Essentials/Roles/content/Roles/Interviewer/index.md

 3. How will you handle borderline cases?
 4. What would make your interviews more efficient, fair, or reliable?
 5. If you used AI, did it help?

+## Submitting Your Work

+There's no submission step.
+Your work is complete when you have hired a candidate.
+You can reflect on your experience in your notebook.